THE GARDEN (20)

 HEART

-Lenormand card images courtesy of Lenormand Reader's Silhouettes Deck and Titania's Fortune Cards.
+Lenormand card images courtesy of Lenormand Reader's Silhouettes Deck.